MikiWolfe/ReadMe-Generator/utils/Sample.md

-# Title
+# Sample
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description:
-generates a high quality readme for the user Repository name: readme-generator
+This a sample ReadME file that has been generated using this application Repository name: Test

 ## Table of Contents:
 * [Description](#description)